gitbls/RPiVNCHowTo/README.md

 But, if you'd prefer to not use sdm, that's fine.
 RealVNC Server (which attaches to the Pi4 graphical console) works great with TigerVNC-powered virtual desktops installed using the technique on this github.
 Prior to Feb 20 2021 make-systemd-xvnc assigned virtual desktops to ports starting at 5900.
 Unfortunately, RealVNC Server uses port 5900.
 So, make-systemd-xvnc and this documentation now skips 5900 for compatibility.

-So, either using sdm or this technique, if you want to have RealVNC and TigerVNC-powered Virtual Desktops on the same system, it just works
+So, either using sdm or this technique, if you want to have RealVNC and TigerVNC-powered Virtual Desktops on the same system, it just works.

 ## Installing onto RasPiOS Full